shichunyu/shichunyu.github.io/Algorithms/0063 Unique Paths Ii.md

 # 0063.
 Unique Paths II

-## 63. Unique Paths II

-A robot is located at the top-left corner of a m x n grid \(marked 'Start' in the diagram below\).
+A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).

 The robot can only move either down or right at any point in time.
-The robot is trying to reach the bottom-right corner of the grid \(marked 'Finish' in the diagram below\).
+The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).

 Now consider if some obstacles are added to the grids.
 How many unique paths would there be?